apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

 {{< top >}}

-## Selecting a State Backend
+## Selecting Checkpoint Storage

 Flink's [checkpointing mechanism]({{< ref "docs/learn-flink/fault_tolerance" >}}) stores consistent snapshots of all the state in timers and stateful operators, including connectors, windows, and any [user-defined state](state.html).
-Where the checkpoints are stored (e.g., JobManager memory, file system, database) depends on the configured **State Backend**.
+Where the checkpoints are stored (e.g., JobManager memory, file system, database) depends on the configured **Checkpoint Storage**.

-By default, state is kept in memory in the TaskManagers and checkpoints are stored in memory in the JobManager.
-For proper persistence of large state, Flink supports various approaches for storing and checkpointing state in other state backends.
-The choice of state backend can be configured via `StreamExecutionEnvironment.setStateBackend(…)`.
+By default, checkpoints are stored in memory in the JobManager.
+For proper persistence of large state, Flink supports various approaches for checkpointing state in other locations.
+The choice of checkpoint storage can be configured via `StreamExecutionEnvironment.getCheckpointConfig().setCheckpointStorage(…)`.
+It is strongly encouraged that checkpoints be stored in a highly-available filesystem for production deployments.

-See [state backends]({{< ref "docs/ops/state/state_backends" >}}) for more details on the available state backends and options for job-wide and cluster-wide configuration.
+See [checkpoint storage]({{< ref "docs/ops/state/checkpoints#checkpoint-storage" >}}) for more details on the available options for job-wide and cluster-wide configuration.

 ## State Checkpoints in Iterative Jobs